Stephanie020207/Connect4AIGame/README.md

 ![image_alt](https://github.com/Stephanie020207/Connect4AIGame/blob/master/Minimax%20Tree.jpeg)

 ## Conclusion
-1. The project successfully built an intelligent AI opponent for Connect 4 using classical algorithms such as Minimax and Alpha-Beta Pruning.
+1. This project successfully designed and implemented an intelligent AI opponent for a console-based Connect 4 game by applying strategic decision-making techniques using classical algorithms such as Minimax with Alpha-Beta pruning.
-2. Classical algorithms including Linear Search, Merge Sort, BFS, Brute-Force Evaluation, and Minimax were effectively integrated to support game logic and AI behavior.
+2. Classical algorithms including Linear Search, Breadth-First Search (BFS), Merge Sort, Brute-Force one-depth evaluation, and Minimax were effectively integrated to support move validation, win detection, move ordering, and future-state prediction.
-3. A fully functional console-based game was created, demonstrating how algorithmic techniques can be applied to real gameplay scenarios.
+3. As a result, a fully functional console-based Connect 4 strategy game was developed, demonstrating how classical algorithmic techniques can be applied to real gameplay scenarios with multiple difficulty levels.

 ## Demo Video
 https://youtu.be/YZ3gVEJ39WA?si=js58am2mlDCmKCRE